 It’s a stainless steel basket that fits right into the cooking vessel of your Instant Pot.
 They aren’t that expensive and this is definitely something you’ll want to get because you’ll use it over and over again.

 I love everything about this creamy potato salad.
 The potatoes are fork tender and the eggs perfectly cooked!
 The dressing is creamy and flavorful.
 Using your Instant Pot makes it this so much easier!
-I can’t wait until you try this, I know you’ll love this Pressure Cooker Potato Salad!
+I can’t wait until you try this, I know you’ll love this!

 Find more of my favorite potato recipes here!